 My husband Billy emigrated from Guatemala City, and we met and married in Los Angeles.
 Together, we've walked through complex U.S. immigration system and delightfully enjoy the humor and craziness of a cross-cultural, bilingual relationship.

-We now live in the heart Atlanta, Georgia, where we try to be good neighbors and engage in Christian community development.
+Our home is in the heart Atlanta, Georgia, where we try to be good neighbors and engage in Christian community development.
 We love the CCDA (Christian Community Development Association), and I am a member of their Emerging Leaders cohort.

 We have two kids - Gabriella and Isaac - and we are trying our best to raise them bicultural and trilingual-ish.
 To that end, we speak as much Spanglish as possible at home, and they study Mandarin in school.